convexset/meteor-three-way/README.md

 Multi-way data-bindings such as `value` and `checked` use pre-processing pipelines to deal with DOM manipulation only (e.g.: [Semantic UI dropdowns](http://semantic-ui.com/modules/dropdown.html) via `ThreeWay.preProcessors.updateSemanticUIDropdown`).
 Pipeline functions do not manipulate value.

-Pre-processors have method signature `function(value, elem, vmData, dataSourceInfomation)` where `value` is the value in the view model, `elem` is the bound element, `vmData` is a dictionary containing all the data from the view model, and `dataSourceInfomation` contains information on the source of the data in the form:
+Pre-processors have method signature `function(value, elem, vmData, dataSourceInfomation)` (`function(v1, v2, ..., vn, elem, vmData, dataSourceInfomation)` for the first pre-processor in a multi-variable binding) where `value` is the value in the view model, `elem` is the bound element, `vmData` is a dictionary containing all the data from the view model, and `dataSourceInfomation` contains information on the source of the data in the form:
 ```javascript
 {
     "type": 'field',